czue/pegasus-docs/customizations.md

 ```

 Just make sure to put this change at the top of your file before the `@import` statements!
+More details on customizing themes can be found in the [CSS docs](/css/).

 ## Javascript